-Gaze into your crystal ball with the 5 best horoscope and astrology apps
+Gaze into your crystal ball with the 7 best horoscope and astrology apps

 Are you into astrology?
 It’s not as gimmicky as it might sound — after all, we all need a few words of encouragement every now and again.
 If you truly believe in the celestial bodies above, or you just like to have fun with horoscopes, having the right app will save you from having to look up your horoscope on the internet.
-If you’re looking for daily readings, or simply want to know what your future might hold in relation to your sign, then these five astrology apps can help.
+If you’re looking for daily readings, or simply want to know what your future might hold in relation to your sign, then the best horoscope apps can help.

-More: This dating app asks “hey baby, what’s your sign?” so you don’t have to
+If you’re searching for love, take a look at this astrology based dating app.

 Chaturanga Astrology

-Note: Update: We added TimePassages and Horoscoper Club.